pimbrouwers/Falco/README.md

 The goal of this project was to design the thinnest possible API on top of the base ASP.NET library.
 Aimed at supporting:
 - High-performance routing.
 - Isomorphic web applications.
-- Simple and composable request handling.
+- Composable request handling.
+- Simple integration into the ASP.NET pipeline.
-- A low barrier to entry for those new to functional programming.
+- Perhaps most importantly, a low barrier to entry for those new to functional programming.

 ## Quick Start